Samsung Galaxy Z Fold 3 5G review (early verdict): the most convincing folding phone yet

-Today at Samsung’s Galaxy Unpacked event two brand new Galaxy phones were unveiled, the Samsung Galaxy Z Fold 3 5G and the Galaxy Z Flip 3 5G.
+Today at Samsung’s Galaxy Unpacked event two brand new Galaxy phones were unveiled, the Samsung Galaxy Z Fold 3 5G and the more affordable Z Flip 3.
 Without a doubt, these are their best foldable phones to date, and they finally look like devices you would plausibly consider buying.

 I managed to sneak an early look at them and I’ve collated some of my initial thoughts into this Samsung Galaxy Z Fold 3 5G hands-on review.